gwildu/vuex-poc/README.md

-# vue-browserify-full
+# vuex-poc

-> A Vue.js project
+> A basic example on how to work with vuex

 ## Build Setup